JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 # <h1 align = "center">Interferometry Analysis - LIP (version 1.2)</h1>
 <p align="justify">
-  Interferometric technique is an important analysis and diagnostic tool in astronomy, spectroscopy, metrology, plasma physics, particle physics, and other areas.
-Interferometry Analysis - LIP (Laser-induced Plasma) is a Python algorithm developed to recover the accumulated phase across the plasma induced by focusing laser radiation as well as estimate its electronic density distribution.
+  Interferometric techniques are important tools for analysis and diagnosis in astronomy, spectroscopy, metrology, plasma physics, particle physics, and other areas, frequently applied to quantify changes in the refractive index of a material or a medium.
+For example, knowing the density distribution of a gas target is crucial to understand laser plasmas interactions and processes.
+This software was developed in Python to recover the accumulated optical phase-shift across a plasma induced by focusing laser radiation as well as estimate the plasma density distribution.
 </p>

 <p align="center">